Salamence064/Slot-Car-Derby/README.md

 Track Number should range from 0 to 3.

+To move the car forward you can press 'w' or the up arrow, and to reverse the car, you can press 's' or the down arrow.
+If you wish to toggle the animation, press the space bar and you can reset the scene by pressing 'r'

 Tasks:
  1. ~~Create a circular track and draw it to the screen~~
  2. ~~Get a particle to move around the circular track like a slot car would (using 'a' and 'd' or left and right arrow)~~